USDA-SCINet/scinet-site/sn_collections/_guides/data/datatransfer.md

 Globus Online is the recommended method for transferring data to or among Ceres, Atlas, and Juno.
 It provides faster data transfer speeds compared to scp, has a graphical interface, and does not require authentication for every file transfer.
 To transfer data to or from a local computer, users will need to install Globus Connect Personal which does NOT require admin privileges.

-The instructional video at [here](https://www.youtube.com/watch?v=BAodkpwOJuA) demonstrates how to transfer files using Globus as well as how to authenticate with LincPass or Login.gov.
+The [instructional video](https://www.youtube.com/watch?v=BAodkpwOJuA) demonstrates how to transfer files using Globus as well as how to authenticate with LincPass or Login.gov.

 ### Login
 * In a browser, navigate to [https://www.globus.org/](https://www.globus.org/), click ‘Log In’ in the upper right corner.